Combustor: History

 Advancements in combustor technology focused on several distinct areas; emissions, operating range, and durability.
-Early jet engines produced large amounts of smoke, so early combustor advances, in the 1950s, were aimed at reducing the smoke produced by the engine.
-Once smoke was essentially eliminated, efforts turned in the 1970s to reducing other emissions, like unburned hydrocarbons and carbon monoxide (for more details, see the Emissions section below).
-The 1970s also saw improvement in combustor durability, as new manufacturing methods improved liner (see Components below) lifetime by nearly 100 times that of early liners.
-In the 1980s combustors began to improve their efficiency across the whole operating range; combustors tended to be highly efficient (99%+) at full power, but that efficiency dropped off at lower settings.
-Development over that decade improved efficiencies at lower levels.
+Early jet engines produced large amounts of smoke, so early combustor advances in the 1950s were aimed at reducing smoke production.
+Once smoke was essentially eliminated, in the 1970s efforts turned to reducing other emissions, unburned hydrocarbons and carbon monoxide (for more details, see § Emissions).
+The 1970s also saw improvement in combustor durability, new manufacturing methods improved liner lifetime by nearly 100 times that of early liners (see § Components).
+In the 1980s combustors began to improve their efficiency across the whole operating range; combustors tended to be highly efficient (>99%) at full power, but that efficiency dropped off at lower power.
+Development over that decade improved efficiencies at lower power levels.
 The 1990s and 2000s saw a renewed focus on reducing emissions, particularly nitrogen oxides.
-Combustor technology is still being actively researched and advanced, and much modern research focuses on improving the same aspects.
+Combustor technology is still being researched and advanced, with much modern research focused on improving the same aspects.